-Some people re-define “love” as allowing them to do whatever it Is that they happen to want to do.
-This is seen in the young man who pressures his girlfriend to have sex with him with the allegation “If you loved me, you’d let me!”
+Some people re-define “love” as allowing them to do whatever it is that they happen to want to do.
+This is seen in the young man who pressures his girlfriend to have sex with him by alleging “If you loved me, you’d let me!”
 Of course, it is obvious to most of us if he loved her, he wouldn’t be demanding!

 Is it just me or is what is shaping the narrative on this issue the very same illogic of “Hey!
 If you loved us, you’d let us”?